 Andromeda the Chained Princess

-Andromeda stands in the northern sky eternally chained to her rock.
-She is one of the five constellations that Ptolemy described in the second century, all part of one particular ancient Greek myth.
-In the constellation is a quadruple star, a blue snowball, exoplanets and spiral galaxies.
+Andromeda is in the northern sky eternally chained to her rock.
+She is one of five constellations described by Ptolemy in the second century that are part of an epic ancient myth.
+The constellation also contains a quadruple star, a blue snowball, exoplanets and a famous spiral galaxy.

 Auriga the Charioteer

 The constellation Auriga represents a charioteer, but he has no chariot.
 However he does have a she-goat and two kids, as well as a rare ring galaxy and a runaway star.
-Capella is one of the sky's brightest stars, but it also has some surprises.
+Capella is one of the sky's brightest stars, and it has some surprises.

-Boötes the Herdsman
+Boötes - the Herdsman

-This ancient constellation contains black holes as massive as a billion Suns, extrasolar planets and a meteor shower acquired from an extinct neighbor.
+This ancient constellation contains black holes as massive as a billion Suns, extrasolar planets and has acquired a meteor shower from an extinct neighbor.
 Its brightest star, a red giant 25 times the diameter of the Sun, is a sign that spring is here.

 Cassiopeia the Queen